 The goal of the campaign, of course, is to make us understand how - even with little effort - a world without plastic is achievable.

 Researchers estimate that more than 8.3 billion tonnes of plastic have been produced since the early 1950s, and around 60% of that plastic has ended up in either a landfill or the natural environment.
 The report from the UN is alarming: today, we produce about 300 millions tonnes of plastic waste every year.
 That’s nearly equivalent to the weight of the entire human population.
 And the majority of it is single-use plastic, that has become integral to our daily lives.

-Reducing plastic waste as much as possible throughout the entire month of July, is not only doable but also necessary.
-Here are 5 tips to try that will help you stop using plastic.
+We all are aware of its horrors.
+That's why reducing plastic waste as much as possible throughout the entire month of July, is not only doable but also necessary.
+Here are 4(+1) tips to try that will help you stop using plastic.